This is where you'll find information about our reporting, governance and regulatory requirements.

 Every five years we prepare a Regulatory Proposal outlining our plans and forecasting expenditure for the distribution network for the next five-year period.
 The Australian Energy Regulator (AER) makes a revenue determination based on our proposal.
 The AER determination approves the levels of capital investment, operating cost and overall funding required to complete our program of work.

-We are currently consulting with customers and stakeholders on plans for our 2020-2025 Regulatory Proposal, due to the AER in January 2019.
+We have consulted with customers and stakeholders on our plans for the next five years and our 2020-25 Revised Regulatory Proposal was submitted to the AER in December 2019.
+The AER issued its revenue determination in June 2020.
 Our Talking Power website has more information about this process.

 We regularly provide detailed information to the AER for monitoring purposes, and costs must be allocated in accordance with our approved Cost Allocation Method 1350KB PDF.